I. Introduction: History & Background

 Massachusetts does not have a shield law, and the Supreme Judicial Court of Massachusetts has not been willing to recognize a reporter's privilege under either the Massachusetts or U.S. Constitution.
 Nevertheless, Massachusetts courts have been willing to use a common law balancing test based on general First Amendment principles to protect reporters' confidential sources in some circumstances.

-One other case on photographs required the newspaper to produce photographs, published and unpublished of a fire scene.
-However, the holding in the case is limited by the fact that the newspaper had routinely provided photographs for the cost of reproduction until a month before the request for photos.
-Under the circumstances the newspaper was unable to file an affidavit with regard to the burden of providing photos since it had clearly done so for many years before.
+Another Michigan Court of Appeals case, for example, required newspapers to produce nonconfidential photographs, both published and unpublished, of a fire scene.
+Marketos v.
+Am.
+Emps.
+Ins.
+Co, 185 Mich.
+App.
+179, 199, 460 N.W.2d 272 (1990).
+However, the holding in the case is limited by the fact that the newspaper had routinely provided photographs for the cost of reproduction until a month before the request for photographs in question was made.
+Id. at 183.
+Under the circumstances of the case, the newspaper was unable to file an affidavit with regard to the burden of providing photographs since it had clearly done so for many years before.
+Id.

 Journalists in Minnesota have a strong qualified privilege for their confidential sources and unpublished information.
 A state statutory privilege was created in 1973, and was amended in 1998 to make clear that it applies to unpublished information as well as to confidential sources.
 Federal courts in the state recognize a qualified privilege under the First Amendment.

 At the time of submission of this summary, there are no reported decisions from Mississippi's appellate courts regarding the reporters' privilege, qualified or otherwise.
 The authors were limited to selected orders from state trial courts which discuss the reporters' privilege, although with limited legal analysis.
 The majority of these orders recognize a qualified privilege for reporters and apply a three-part test forwarded by the Fifth Circuit Court of Appeals in Miller v.
 Transamerican Press, Inc., 621 F.2d 721, 726 (5th Cir.
 1980).
 Only two reported cases from the federal courts in Mississippi apply the reporters' privilege.
 Brinston v.
 Dunn, 919 F. Supp.
 240 (S.D.
 Miss.
 1996); McKee v.
 Starkville, 11 Med.
 L. Rptr.
 2312, No. EC-82-36-NB-D, (N.D.
 Miss.
 Jan.
-27, 1985); see also Lousteau v.
+27, 1985); see also Magnolia Grp., LLC v.
+O'Dwyer Realty, LLC, No. 1:13CV317-HSO-RHW, 2014 WL 12629683, at *1 (S.D.
+Miss.
+Mar.
+25, 2014) (discussing the privilege and denying motion to quash or for protective order preventing disclosure of information from third party); Lousteau v.
 City of Canton, Miss., No. 3:11CV676-DPJ-FKB, 2013 WL 1827738, at *1 (S.D.
 Miss.
 Apr.
 30, 2013) (discussing the privilege and permitting the requested discovery); Pyron v.
 Madison County, 13 Media L. Rep. 1621 (S.D.
 Miss.
 1986) (same).
 The analysis below relies upon the limited trial court orders discussed below and cases from Mississippi's federal district courts.

 Readers should recognize that these trial court orders and federal decisions carry no precedential value for state courts and should not be relied on as such.
 Instead, they provide the tenor which one may expect from state courts in Mississippi when applying for protection under the reporters' privilege.
 As these selected trial court orders rely upon the three-part analysis forwarded by the Fifth Circuit Court of Appeals and federal district courts in Mississippi, it would be reasonable to look to Fifth Circuit precedent in formulating an argument in favor of enforcing the reporters' privilege.